AuriRex/GTFO_TheArchive/Features.md

 ### Situation Aware Weapon Switch

-Switch to either your Melee weapon or Primary depending on if you're sneaking around or in combat after depleting all of your throwables / exit a ladder.
+Switch to either your Melee weapon or Primary depending on if you're sneaking around or in combat after depleting all of your throwables, exit a ladder or place down a sentry gun etc.

 ### Skip Elevator Animation